DataSF/datasf.github.io/_posts/resources/2014-07-14-open-data-strategic-plan.md

   url: 'https://docs.google.com/document/d/1hvp_wls8KuJrfHW_NwX1qtyFR4EFdWCkxcULnNlhKNw/edit?usp=sharing'
 ---

-Our strategic plan covers our 6 core goals and supporting strategies for the next 3 or so years.
+Our strategic plan covers our 6 core goals and supporting strategies for approximately a three year period.
+The strategic plan is used in determining our workplan and is subject to intervening updates as necessary.